 - Koi fish

 Also, these fish species are smart, so they will not confront the turtle.
-Both species will grow around 1-inch to 2-inch in the tank, and so you won’t have to be concerned about adding extra space for them in the tank.
+Both species will grow around 1-inch to 2-inch in the tank, so you won’t have to be concerned about adding extra space for them in the tank.

-Moreover, both tetra and zebrafish are speedy, and so, turtles won’t catch them, even if it wants to taste their flesh.
+Moreover, both tetra and zebrafish are speedy, so, turtles won’t catch them, even if it wants to taste their flesh.
 These fishes are freshwater fish and are quite hardy as well.

 If you find that the school of tetra or zebrafish is doing fine with the turtle, you might consider introducing it to the koi fishes as well.
-Nonetheless, it is suggested that you choose small koi fishes since large ones will need large space too.
+Nonetheless, it is suggested that you choose small koi fish since large ones will need large space too.

 How About Cichlids?

 Cichlids, especially yellow cichlids, are a popular fish species for the community tank.
-You will be glad to know that the yellow cichlids go really well with the red eared sliders too.
+You will be glad to know that the yellow cichlids go really well with the red-eared sliders too.
 The fish species originally came from Africa and developed greatly into incredible aquarium species.

 It is a feisty fish with a stunningly vibrant color presentation that you simply can’t ignore.
 It thrives in the aquarium at ease.
-Also, it gets a bit bigger, often surpassing 4-inch length.
+Also, it gets a bit bigger, often surpassing a 4-inch length.
 So, you will have to get a bigger tan when you want to keep cichlids with the red eared sliders.

 Also, note that other cichlid subspecies might not get well with the turtles.
 The list includes-